 There are thousands of copywriters out there who specialize in various fields.

 If you’re lucky, you can find one or two multi-skilled copywriters to build you a solid funnel or outreach system.
-Alternatively, get a copywriter to build templates for all your communications and then have clerk-level employees handle the outreach.
+Alternatively, get a copywriter to build templates for all your inside sales communications and then have clerk-level employees handle the outreach.